PushpikaWan/care_for_me_backend/README.md

   - git push heroku main
   - heroku ps:scale web=1     -> to make sure at lease one instance running
   - heroku open

+## generate code from swagger
+snc swagger.yaml -o ./care-for-me-apis then check new changes and add those into relevant folder in roots and delete whole generated code